tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/softmax.md

 `edge_set_name`<a id="edge_set_name"></a>
 </td>
 <td>
-The name of the edge set on which values are normalized Exactly one of edge_set_name and node_set_name must be set.
+The name of the edge set on which values are normalized, or a non-empty sequence of such names.
+Unless `from_tag=tfgnn.CONTEXT`, all named edge sets must have the same incident node set at the given tag.
 </td>
 </tr><tr>
 <td>